 The degree in Records Management and Archival Studies is taught in English and covers a total of four semesters across two years.
-At the end of this degree, you will have a total of 120 credits ECTS.
+At the end of this degree, you will have a total of 120 credits.
 The exclusively designed course schedule includes evening classes in consideration of students who intend to combine their studies with work.

-The two-year programme is open to candidates holding a bachelor degree (BA or BSc) and to professionals working in the field of Records Management.
+The two-year programme is open to candidates holding a bachelor's degree (BA or BSc) and to those who come from a specialized department in records management of a company or institution can apply for this Master programme.